Abdelrahman Boudah: Degerfors IF

 On 8 February 2021, Boudah transferred to newly promoted Allsvenskan club Degerfors IF, signing a three-year contract.
 He quickly broke into Degerfors' starting eleven, scoring four goals in 29 appearances as the club finished 13th in the table, avoiding the relegation play-offs by one place.

 In 2022, Degerfors initially struggled at the bottom of the Allsvenskan table, although Boudah continued as a starter for the team.
 On 9 May, in an away game against GIF Sundsvall, Boudah scored his first hat-trick at senior level in just ten minutes, securing a 3–2 win for his side in stoppage time.
 In total, Boudah made 45 competitive appearances for the club across one and a half season, scoring 11 goals.

 Hammarby IF

 On 11 July 2022, Boudah transferred to Hammarby IF, signing a four-and-a-half-year contract.
 The transfer fee was reportedly set at around 5 million Swedish kronor.

+Västerås SK

+On 8 March 2026, Boudah was loaned out to newly promoted Allsvenskan side Västerås, on a deal for the 2026-season from the Japanese side Albirex Niigata.